7. Missions motivation: Getting the Gospel there in time

 The answer to that question should be obvious.
 When a child is missing or someone has fallen into a well, every resource that can be found is immediately mobilized.
 Time is of the essence.
 People stay glued to news media for updates.
 Isn't there some relevance in that scenario to how the Church should be mobilizing for world evangelism?
 Shouldn't there be the same anxiousness and urgent insistence among Christians about getting the Good News to those who have yet to hear anything about it?

 Researchers say there are about 5,000 culturally distinct people groups still unreached by the Gospel.
-It has also been calculated that the Church possesses the resources and manpower necessary to start church planting movements within every one of those unreached people groups.
+It has also been calculated that the Church possesses the resources and manpower necessary to start church-planting movements within all those unreached people groups.
 Why don't we mobilize those resources and do it?
 Let's get the Good News to everyone on time!

 The Gospel is indeed good news, but it must reach people in time to truly be good news for them.
 Therefore, we need to rekindle a sense of urgency among Christians.
 The staggering number of over two billion people who have never heard about Jesus Christ should stir our hearts and move us to action.
 We must work to overcome the barriers and obstacles that hinder the spread of the Gospel.
 Complacency has no place in our mission to reach the unreached.
 Together, let's make sure the Good News reaches people in time.